 Another salvo in the legal battle between Apple and its developers was fired last month.
 The EU Commission is following up on a complaint from Spotify that says Apple’s practices are anti-competitive and are designed to block the popular music streaming service.
 Apple has two policies: one that prevent app creators from linking payments from within the app other than subscriptions, and another that limits users from making payments other than in-app purchases.
 These two policies result in developers having to pay Apple commissions on these payment streams: which amount to nearly a third for the first year and 15% in subsequent years.

-This follows the US could sue Apple for allegedly operating the App Store as a monopoly that overcharges people for software.
+This follows the US Supreme Court ruling that iPhone customers could sue Apple for allegedly operating the App Store as a monopoly that overcharges people for software.
 So far no action has happened as a result of this case and legal experts say it will probably take several years to wind its way through the courts.
 There was another lawsuit filed in US District Court in San Jose by two app developers that also accuse Apple of being a monopolist.

 Andy Yen of ProtonMail posted this blog entry last month, saying “We have come to believe Apple has created a dangerous new normal allowing it to abuse its monopoly power through punitive fees and censorship that stifles technological progress, creative freedom, and human rights.
 Even worse, it has created a precedent that encourages other tech monopolies to engage in the same abuses.”
 He states further that “It is hard to stay competitive if you are forced to pay your competitor 30% of all of your earnings.”